AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 9. Switch back to the first FontForge window and merge the font again.
 - Still not right?
 Revert again, switch to the second FontForge window and revert the font file to undo the scale.
 - Keep messing around with the scale value until you get the scale right.
-- The 3DS font's glyphs scale should be about the same as the custom font's one.
+- The 3DS font's glyphs scale should be about the same as the custom font's glyphs.

     ![](/images/3DS/3DS-System-Font-Customization_09.png)